Transfer learning for chemically accurate interatomic neural network potentials: Methods

 The pre-training step in \figref{fig:scheme} uses the default setup of GM-NN models described in \secref{sec:gmnn}, including the layer-wise learning rates.
 In the context of transfer learning, the main benefit of pre-training is computing a better initialization of the model's trainable parameters than randomly initializing them.
 Having seen a larger number of atomic configurations, the interatomic NN potential model may capture better vibrational and compositional degrees of freedom, which are not present in the target tasks with a smaller amount of data.
 Thus, pre-training may lead to better convergence and generalization for tasks with fewer labeled samples.
 Note that pre-training, neglecting the acquisition of labels from \textit{ab-initio} calculations, is computationally the most expensive step but has to be performed only once.

 The fine-tuning step in \figref{fig:scheme} is required as data used for pre-training uses different labels and thus may come from a different distribution.
-To the best of our knowledge, the application of transfer learning approaches to modeling interatomic NN potentials is somewhat limited and is covered mainly by Ref.~\citenum{Smith2019} and recently published Refs.~\citenum{Gardner2022, Zhang2022, Gao2022, Chen2022}, while their application in drug discovery is much broader~\cite{Hu2020, Wu2021, Xie2022, Sun2022}.
-In this work, we propose an alternative approach to Refs.~\citenum{Smith2019, Gardner2022, Zhang2022, Gao2022} and investigate the performance of interatomic NN models, which have been trained only on energy labels during the fine-tuning step, on atomic forces.
+To the best of our knowledge, the application of transfer learning approaches to modeling interatomic NN potentials is mainly covered by Ref.~\citenum{Smith2019} and recently published Refs.~\citenum{Kaeser2020, Zheng2021, Kaeser2022, Gardner2022, Zhang2022, Chen2022, Gao2022}, while their application in drug discovery is somewhat broader~\cite{Hu2020, Wu2021, Xie2022, Sun2022}.
+In this work, we propose an alternative approach to Refs.~\citenum{Smith2019, Kaeser2020, Zheng2021, Kaeser2022, Gardner2022, Zhang2022, Gao2022, Chen2022} and investigate the performance of interatomic NN models, which have been trained only on energy labels during the fine-tuning step, on atomic forces.

 We empirically found that the trainable parameters $\boldsymbol{\beta}$ of the descriptor should be fixed during the fine-tuning step, i.e., $\eta_0^{\mathrm{embed}} = 0.0$; see \figref{fig:scheme}.
 This might be because the pre-training already produces a good representation and fine-tuning it can easily lead to overfitting.
 The trainable scale and shift parameters, i.e. $\sigma_{Z_i}$ and $\mu_{Z_i}$, have to be re-initialized to account for possible differences in energy labels as, e.g., differences in cohesive and total energies.
 We use the default learning rates for $\sigma_{Z_i}$ and $\mu_{Z_i}$.